Shanti Swarup Bhatnagar: Honours and recognition

-Shanti Swaroop Bhatnagar was elected one of the first Fellows of the Indian Academy of Sciences (FASc) in 1934; he was appointed a Foundation Fellow of the National Institute of Sciences of India (FNI; now the Indian National Science Academy) the following year.
-For his contributions to pure and applied chemistry, Shanti Swaroop Bhatnagar was appointed an Officer of the Order of the British Empire (OBE) in the 1936 New Year Honours List.
+Shanti Swarup Bhatnagar was elected one of the first Fellows of the Indian Academy of Sciences (FASc) in 1934; he was appointed a Foundation Fellow of the National Institute of Sciences of India (FNI; now the Indian National Science Academy) the following year.
+For his contributions to pure and applied chemistry, Bhatnagar was appointed an Officer of the Order of the British Empire (OBE) in the 1936 New Year Honours List.
 The British government knighted him in the 1941 New Year Honours List for his contributions to the advancement of science.
-Shanti Swaroop Bhatnagar was appointed a Fellow of the Institute of Physics (FInstP) in 1942, and was also appointed a Fellow of the Royal Institute of Chemistry (FRIC) that year.
+Bhatnagar was appointed a Fellow of the Institute of Physics (FInstP) in 1942, and was also appointed a Fellow of the Royal Institute of Chemistry (FRIC) that year.
 In 1943 the Society of Chemical Industry, London, elected him as Honorary Member and later as Vice-President.
-Shanti Swaroop Bhatnagar was elected a Fellow of the Royal Society (FRS) in 1943.
+Bhatnagar was elected a Fellow of the Royal Society (FRS) in 1943.

 In independent India, he was the President of the Indian Chemical Society, National Institute of Sciences of India and the Indian National Science Congress.
-He was awarded Padma Bhushan by the government of India in 1954.
+He was awarded the Padma Bhushan by the Government of India in 1954.

-An Indian science award, Shanti Swarup Bhatnagar Prize for Science and Technology was created in his honour.
+An Indian science award, the Shanti Swarup Bhatnagar Prize for Science and Technology was created in his honour.